 Universal Studios Hollywood Tips and Tricks 2018:

 Universal Studios Hollywood Discount Tickets

-I was given passes for our day at Universal Studios, but I did buy an extra pass online through the Universal site.
+I was given some passes for our days at Universal Studios, but I did buy an extra pass online through the Universal website.

 However, I then saw that Get Away Today offers awesome discount tickets through them.
 They often include a free day (which would be awesome!).
 OR, you can get them in combination with a Disney ticket — so be sure to check out your options while on their site.